nileshjawarkar/obsidian/JAVA-EE-8/Miscellaneous/JPA - Config in Wildfly.md

 - Add module
 	`module add --name=org.apache.derby --resources=/home/nilesh/Downloads/Softwares/db-derby-10.16.1.1-bin/lib/derbyclient.jar --dependencies=javax.api,javax.transaction.api`
-- Copy other required jars to module created
+- Copy other required jars to created module.
+This need to be done manually as current no idea on how to add multiple jars.
 - Modify module.xml manually to use copied jars.
 ``` xml
 <?xml version="1.0" ?>